 Avengers: Secret Wars (May 1, 2026)

 2025 was supposed to be the year of the Avengers, as Secret Wars was supposed to come out mere months after The Kang Dynasty.
-But due to delays with Blade, it’s been pushed to 2026 now.
-Little is known about Secret Wars, other than it will be taking inspiration from the comics crossover Marvel Super Hero Secret Wars from 1984-1985 written by Jim Shooter, and a second Secret Wars from 2015 by Jonathan Hickman.
+But due to delays with Blade, it’s been pushed to 2026.
+Little is known about Secret Wars, other than it will take inspiration from the comics crossover Marvel Super Hero Secret Wars from 1984-1985 written by Jim Shooter, and a second Secret Wars from 2015 by Jonathan Hickman.

 Marvel Zombies (TBA)